 - The cost to replace the item.

-- Additional transport costs to get the replacement item to site.
+- Additional transport costs to get the replacement item to the site.

 - Project delays waiting for the replacement equipment or items.